ebzzry/ebzzry.github.io/en/fkd/gsk.md

 This short tutorial will go over the steps on how to go about it.
 To accommodate everyone, I’ll still go about how to install and configure all the necessary components.
-We’ll use nano for this session but you are free to use any editor that you want.
+We’ll use nano for this session but you are free to use any editor.

 Table of contents